 How does cortisol affect your health?

-If your cortisol levels are abnormally high, you can reduce them by shifting your body from the stress response, or autonomic nervous system, to the relaxation response, or parasympathetic nervous system).
-This shuts down increased cortisol production and can help any processes that may have been thrown off to return to normal functioning.
+If your cortisol levels are abnormally high, you can reduce them by shifting your body from the stress response, or autonomic nervous system, to the relaxation response, or parasympathetic nervous system.
+This shift shuts down increased cortisol production and can help any processes that may have been thrown off to return to normal functioning.

 High cortisol symptoms